4lk4st/edok_bot/README.md

 - [x] order writing format, which allow to automatically update pivot table on Google Sheets
 - [x] pretty order message with emoji
 - [x] order price info to telegram output
-- [ ] order price info to gsheet pivot table
+- [x] order price info to gsheet pivot table
+- [ ] menu creation from gsheets to json
+- [ ] deploy to server
 - [ ] notification for users in weekend-days (outer middleware)
-- [ ] Dockerfile for remote server
 - [ ] CI
 - [ ] CD